South Carolina Knife Law – The Complete Guide (In Plain English)

 Definition of a Knife

-A knife is defined as any cutting instrument with a blade that can be used for stabbing, slicing, or other purposes.
-This includes pocket knives, switchblades, butterfly knives (balisongs), gravity knives, and daggers.
-Knives with blades longer than three inches may also fall under this definition depending on their intended use and purpose.
+A knife is defined as any cutting instrument with a blade, which can be used for stabbing, slicing, or other purposes.
+This definition encompasses pocket knives, switchblades, butterfly knives (balisongs), gravity knives, and daggers.

 Types of Knives Allowed in South Carolina